maarten-pennings/howto/c64mempart/readme.md

 ### Application A2 (user program)

-When we now run A0, we can press `1` and got to A1.
+When we now run A0, we can press `1` and go to A1.
 List it.
 Run it and press `0`.
 We are back in A0.

 Run A0 and now press `2`.
 We are now in partition A2, which was unused until now.

 We can write a program for A2.
 In that case we should start with `NEW`.

-However, we can also `LOAD "A1",8`.
+However, we can also `LOAD "A1",8`, which includes an implicit `NEW`.
 **Do not `LOAD "A1",8,1`**.
 When loading without the `,1` BASIC will load at `TXTTAB` (which is $1801 for A2) and automagically fix the linked list of BASIC line numbers (of A1 which was saved for $1001).
 See [LOAD behavior](#load-behavior)

 > I have the KCS power cartridge.
-I features a `DLOAD`.
-That seems to do a "FAST-LOAD,8,1" so do not use it.
+It features a `DLOAD "A1"`.
+That seems to do a `FASTLOAD "A1",8,1` so do not use it.

 After A1 is loaded, fix e.g. line 1 to identify it as user program 2.
 Run it.
 Write down the layout pointers.